arslanyzl/movie_trailer/README.md

 ## How to Run

 Download the project files to you computer.
 Files must be in the same directory.
 There are two ways to run it:

-1) Open the text-based interface for your operating system (e.g. the terminal window in Linux, the command prompt in Windows).
+1) Open the text-based interface for your operating system (the terminal window in Linux).
 Navigate to the project local directory and type in the following command:

 ```bash
 python entertainment_center.py